ivanlin69/ivanlin69/README.md

 ## My work

 ### 📚 **Book Database System**
-A `C` program offers robust functionalities for managing book information, including adding, removing, updating, and listing books in a database.
-It ensures data integrity through meticulous creation and validation of the database file header.
+A `C` program that supports network operations, allowing remote clients to interact with the server to manage book information in a database.
+It ensures data integrity through careful validation of the database header and employs a custom protocol for reliable communication.

-It leverags the getopt library to provide an intuitive Unix command line interface, allowing users to perform various operations seamlessly, and the modular design ensures maintainability and scalability.
+It leverages the getopt library for an intuitive Unix command line interface, and utilizes multiplexing and finite state machines for effective state management.

 ### ⚓ **Sea Battle Solo**
 A classic single-player Sea Battle game implemented in `C++`.
 Features include customizable grid sizes, variable ship numbers, random ship placement, and detailed gameplay statistics.